wimpysworld/obs-studio-portable/README.md

 # Build process 🏗

 Each build is compiled in a freshly provisioned systemd container.
-The, somewhat hastily thrown-together, *"build scripts"* are included in this repository.
+The somewhat hastily thrown-together *"build scripts"* are included in this repository.

 The `build-*.sh` scripts are wrappers to help automate things, with [`build-auto.sh`](./build-auto.sh) being the main entry point.